GDD-Nantes/fediscount-website/README.md

 # fediscount-website

 Fediscount is a proof of concept for Web applications relying on configurable federations of SPARQL endpoints.
-It comprises 3
+It is an e-commerce Website where end users can browse a set of products and offers made available by a set of independent vendors.

-components: (_i_) a Web view accessible through modern Web browsers, (_ii_) a federation engine able to process queries for large scale federations in reasonable time, and (_iii_) a federation of SPARQL endpoints.
+It comprises 3 components: (__i__) a Web view accessible through modern Web browsers, (__ii__) a federation engine able to process queries for large scale federations in reasonable time, and (__iii__) a federation of SPARQL endpoints.

 ## A Web View